-Bases also have distinctive physical characteristics too; for example, they are bitter in taste (acids are sour) and gives a slippery sensation when touched.
+Bases also have distinctive physical characteristics; for example, they are bitter in taste (acids are sour) and give a slippery sensation when touched.

 Bases are essential and are a vital ingredient in specific industries.
-They are used to make paper, soap and synthetic rayon, bleaching powder, antacid, etc. While they are generally considered as the chemical opposite of acids, there are few known acids that can behave just like bases under certain circumstances.
+They are used to make paper, soap, synthetic rayon, bleaching powder, antacids, etc. While they are generally considered the chemical opposite of acids, there are few known acids that can behave just like bases under certain circumstances.

 Just like acids, bases can also be either strong or weak.
-A strong base is simply a chemical compound that breaks apart (dissociate) completely into water and yields hydroxide ions.
+A strong base is simply a chemical compound that breaks apart (dissociates) completely into water and yields hydroxide ions.

 Common examples of strong bases are NaOH (Sodium hydroxide) and Ca(OH)2 (Calcium hydroxide).
 Whereas, a weak base dissociates into the water only to a certain degree.